 Find out more

 Elisa Shearer is a research analyst focusing on journalism research at Pew Research Center.

 Read the methodology.

-Find more in-depth explorations of cable news by following the links below.
+Find more in-depth explorations of audio and podcasting by following the links below.

 Trump, Clinton Voters Divided in Their Main Source for Election News Jan.
 18, 2017

 Civic Engagement Strongly Tied to Local News Habits Nov.
 3, 2016